dennis-zinzi/GameEngine/README.md

 - GameLevel - handles updates to the game progression (such as current points, highscores, and time), and holds settings information loaded in the GameLoader class (such as points when hitting a target, and time the level runs for)
 - GameHUDObject - represents an object on the HUD screen, its purpose, and how to visually represent it

+### Target Practice Game
+The game included is a simple 3-D FPS game whose aim is to get highest score by shooting at targets within an allotted time.
+Targets are of two types: positive and negative.
+Shoot a positive target and you get added points to your total score, but shoot them again and the points you get are significantly lower.
+Shoot a negative target, and watch your total score fall, shooting negative targets twice gives you a smaller penalty.
+Good luck!